piranna/piranna.github.io/pages/about.md

   > also with engagement and passion.
 Jesus is that kind of guy that can launch
   > a project to the top.
 I strongly recommend him.

-### CTOs, CEOs & direct responsibles recomendations
+### Recommendations from CTOs, CEOs & direct managers

 - [Exe Zulliger](https://www.linkedin.com/in/mzulliger/), CTO at Kibitech, March
   2025: